emascot/emascot.github.io/README.md

 # emascot.github.io

-Tutorials and stuff from a physics grad
+Tutorials and stuff from a physics grad student

 # Clean Blog by Start Bootstrap - Jekyll Version